-A company named Lombardi Publishing Corporation (a part of Agora Financial) has launched a new insurance scheme, it's called Insurance Return Checks.
+A company named Lombardi Publishing Corporation (a part of Agora Financial) has launched a new insurance scheme called Insurance Return Checks.
 So, what is it all about?
 Is IRC legit or a scam?

-We know you're probably bombarded by a lot of questions.
-In this review, we will explore the company’s latest offering and share our opinion on it.
+We know a lot of questions probably bombards you.
+In this review, we will explore the company’s latest offering and share our opinion.

 What Are Insurance Return Checks?

-It’s merely a marketing ploy by the corporation and there’s no such product in existence.
-The only goal behind the naming was to draw eyeballs towards their newsletter service.
+It’s merely a marketing ploy by the corporation, and there’s no such product.
+The only goal behind the naming was to draw eyeballs toward their newsletter service.

-If you’ve watched their sales video, you will know the concept is real but the chances of you making money are just as good as you losing some, so it beats the purpose.
-Most people don’t have a huge capital to begin with, and the thought of losing it is horrifying.
+If you’ve watched their sales video, you will know the concept is fundamental, but the chances of you making money are just as good as you lose some, so it beats the purpose.
+Most people don’t have a considerable capital, to begin with, and the thought of losing it is horrifying.
 It’s far from a business opportunity that will bring in ‘guaranteed’ profits.

-In company’s words, it’s the second source of income that’s not known to the masses, and some Lawyers like Lisa are banking in an excess of $37,300+ every year thanks to this ‘secret’ IRC loophole.
+In the company’s words, it’s the second source of income that’s not known to the masses, and some Lawyers like Lisa are banking more than $37,300+ every year thanks to this ‘secret’ IRC loophole.

 You will find many reviews online which say the same.
 Here’s one of them from a finance professional.

-The cost of joining $7 which is dirt-cheap but there are hidden fees you’re not aware of in the beginning.
-After 30 days, $90 will automatically be deducted from your card, $295 at some point before the 6 month period, and then $295/year post that.
+The cost of joining is $7, which is dirt cheap, but there are hidden fees you’re unaware of initially.
+After 30 days, $90 will automatically be deducted from your card, $295 at some point before the 6 months, and then $295/year post that.

 Are Insurance Return Checks a Scam?

-The company is legitimate, and so is their newsletter, but the way it’s promoted using misleading hype and bold claims, that’s not something most people will appreciate.
+The company is legitimate, and so is its newsletter, but the way it’s promoted using misleading hype and bold claims that’s not something most people will appreciate.
 It’s a strategy ‘desperate’ scammers use to sign people up onto a system.

-You sure can make money with the system, but it’s never a guarantee with investments and it all depends on your skills as an investor too.
-The chances of you making some bucks is as high as you losing some.
-It’s like playing a lottery unless you really understand what you’re doing.
+You sure can make money with the system, but it’s never a guarantee with investments,; it all depends on your skills as an investor.
+The chances of you making some bucks is as high as you lose some.
+It’s like playing a lottery unless you understand what you’re doing.